 Photography or imaging in conjunction with the comprehensive pediatric eye examination may be appropriate to document and follow changes of facial or ocular structural abnormalities.
-Examples of indications to image include external photography for orbital or adnexal masses, strabismus, ptosis, or facial structure abnormalities; photography and optical coherence tomography to document cataract and other anterior segment anomalies; corneal topography to detect early changes related to keratoconus; and ultrasound or autofluorescence for optic nerve head assessment; or retinal pathology.
-Optical coherence tomography of the retinal nerve fiber layer/ganglion cell layer and of the retina may be considered in young children for conditions such as unexplained visual loss, medicine toxicity, glaucoma suspect, optic neuropathy, retinal dystrophies, and ROP.
+Examples of indications to image include external photography for orbital or adnexal masses, strabismus, ptosis, or facial structure abnormalities; photography and optical coherence tomography to document cataract and other anterior segment anomalies; corneal topography to detect early changes related to keratoconus; ultrasound for vitreous and/or retinal pathology; and autofluorescence for optic nerve head assessment.
+Optical coherence tomography of the retinal nerve fiber layer/ganglion cell layer and of the retina may be considered in young children for conditions such as unexplained visual loss, risk of ocular toxicity from mediciation, glaucoma suspect, optic neuropathy, retinal dystrophies, and ROP.